Welcome to the GoFuckYourself.com - Adult Webmaster Forum forums.

 I'll definitely be keeping a close eye on how the initial round of these extensions do.

-Lots of domains (mostly mainstream) for sale starting at $99 each - contact me
+Lots of mainstream domains for sale - contact me and let me know what you're looking for.